michellab/emle-bespoke/examples/DES_dimers/pre_processing/README.md

 - `solvent_mask`: Mask for the second monomer [boolean]
 - `topology`: OpenFF topology objects [OpenFF Topolgy]

-## Validation
+## Filtering

-The script performs several validation checks:
+The following filters are applied:

-1. Element validation: Only H, C, N, O, S are allowed (EMLE-supported elements)
+1. Only dimers with H, C, N, O, S are allowed (EMLE-supported elements)
-2. Charge validation: Both molecules must be neutral
+2. Both molecules must be neutral
-3. Water presence: If `--water-only` is set, at least one molecule must be water
-4. Element consistency: Elements in the CSV must match the SDF files
-5. Water position: If `--water-as-mol1` is set, water must be present